fcla/xmlresolution/README.md

 XML Resolution Service
 ======================
 Consider a collection of XML documents.
 You would like to gather up all of the schemas necessary to understand those documents.
-This web service helps you do that, in three steps:
+This web service helps you do that, in three RESTful steps:

   1. Create a collection resource.
   2. POST some XML documents to the collection.